calvert/stackevo-docs/draft-trammell-semi-report-00.md

 The outcomes of the workshop are discussed in {{outcomes}}, and discuss progress after the workshop toward each of the identified work items as of the time of publication of this report.

-# Current state of the problem
+# The Problem in Review

 [EDITOR'S NOTE: This section is missing.
 The plan is to summarize introduction level-setting presentation and discussion from the transcript and slides.
 Note that this work follows from ITAT {{RFC7305}}.
 Note also previous attempts at trying to solve the middlebox side of this problem.
+Cite previous and current IETF efforts in the space: MIDCOM, NSIS, BEHAVE, TRAM.
 See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers, slides, and transcripts in the meantime.]

 # Incentives for Stack Ossification and Evolution

+The current situation is, of course, the the result of a variety of processes, and the convergence of incentives for network operators, content providers, network equipment vendors, application developers, operating system developers, and end users....

 [EDITOR'S NOTE: This section is missing.
 The plan is to summarize presentation and discussion focusing on incentives - both those leading to the problem and that could be leveraged for deployment of new transports - from the transcript and slides.
 See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]

 # The Role and Rule of Middleboxes

+Paths as first-order things; path API.

 [EDITOR'S NOTE: This section is missing.
 The plan is to summarize presentation and discussion focusing primarily on middlebox aspects of the problem (i.e., the Monday morning session and follow-up discussion Tuesday) from the transcript and slides.
 See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]